sd19spring/FlagQuest/README.md

 We used a variety of online resources during the creation of our game, see more [here](https://sd19spring.github.io/FlagQuest/resources).

-Game music attribution to DL sounds https://www.dl-sounds.com/royalty-free/brave-world/
+Game music attribution to [DL sounds](https://www.dl-sounds.com/royalty-free/brave-world/).

 ## Authors